 Who knows, by June this could all be ancient history. over 7 years ago

 Hello Debra, I am wondering if you had your planned holiday in Tunisia June?
 Or maybe you are in Tunisia right now.
 At a Hammamet resort you would have been/would be fine, in my opinion based on the fact that I just returned from there myself and was not staying in a resort but in a country region.
 If you are anywhere in the world and behave in a safe manner, your chances of having a safe holiday are maximised.
 I wanted to avoid Tunis the capital in case there was a demonstration, which is kind of ridiculous, probably, but we went to Sousse for a day visit and stayed in Port El Kantaoui.
 Apart from those regions being a little quiet, which did not bother me, but bothered my Tunisian husband, it was fine and no problems at all.
 Anyone travelling to any part of Tunisia or in fact the world, should get the facts about how things are in the region they plan to go to, as you did.
 Also I did research by looking on websites such as Tunisia.com where people from Europe and the UK and other countries who have moved to Tunisia and now live there, post regularly about the situation there and local news.
 Because people do ask, "is it safe?".
 Also by subscribing to your governments travel advice and letting your embassy know where you are as well as friends and family and all that kind of thing, copies of your documents and not carrying too much cash around etc. Hope that if you did go to this amazing country that you had a nice time, or if you postponed, that you do go as soon as you can, as they need the tourism for one thing.
 Cheers and let us know if you went.
 My visit was from June 4, 2011 - June 18 2011.
 Definately I would and did suscribe to travel advice from my Government and looked at other travel advices and your own country's travel advice would have advice or warnings about any regions that are considered unsafe to travel.
 E.g. my Govt warns against Australians going to the Algerian/Tunisian border region unless absolutely necessary.
 Never having been there I can not give a view of that region.
 There has been some recent trouble, in Metlauoi which was among locals, not directed at tourists or Westerners.
-If you see trouble such as a protest, leave the area. almost 8 years ago
+If you see trouble such as a protest, leave the area. about 7 years ago